Generate MCP servers from OpenAPI documents

 Using overlays

-Overlays are a convenient way to introduce the x-speakeasy-mcp extension to existing OpenAPI documents.
-To easily create an Overlays file, you can use our Overlay Playground (opens in a new tab).
+Overlays provide a convenient way to introduce the x-speakeasy-mcp extension to existing OpenAPI documents.
+The Speakeasy Overlay Playground (opens in a new tab) simplifies creating an overlays file.

 overlay.yaml